danielbusbib/KL-Divergence-and-MSE-for-Covariance-Estimation/README.md

 # KL-Divergence-and-MSE-for-Covariance-Estimation
-code of the paper: Comparing KL Divergence and MSE for Covariance Estimation in Target Detection
+code of the paper: Comparing KL Divergence and MSE for Covariance Estimation in Target Detection, SSP 25

 ## Abstract
 Covariance estimation is a core part of adaptive